 Get around

-Aerotucán flies from Oaxaca de Juarez to Puerto Escondido and Huatulco.
+[edit]Aerotucán flies from Oaxaca city to Puerto Escondido and Huatulco.

-Local public transportation is offered various local business using pickup trucks, buses and small cargo trucks.
-Oaxaca city has separate first class and second class bus stations, offering services to most places within the state of Oaxaca, including the coastal resorts of Huatulco, Puerto Escondido, Puerto Ángel and Pinotepa Nacional, and also long-distance services to Puebla and Mexico City and other Mexican locations such as Veracruz.
+[edit]Local public transportation in remote communities is offered by various local business using pickup trucks, buses, and small cargo trucks.
+Oaxaca city has separate first class and second class bus stations, offering services to most places within the state of Oaxaca, including the coastal resorts of Huatulco, Puerto Escondido, Puerto Ángel and Pinotepa Nacional, and also long-distance services to Puebla and Mexico City as well as other Mexican locations such as Veracruz.
 Intercity bus services is provided by companies such as ADO, Cristòbal Colòn, SUR, Fletes y Pasajes and AU.
 Smaller providers provide service in vans, especially between the city of Oaxaca and the coast.

 See

-Most tourist attractions are located in the city of Oaxaca and the Central Valleys region that surrounds it.
-This area is the cultural, geographical and political center of the state, filled with pre-Hispanic ruins, Baroque churches and monasteries, indigenous markets and villages devoted to various crafts.
-The capital city and nearby Monte Albán together are listed as a World Heritage Site.
+Most tourist attractions are in the city of Oaxaca and the Central Valleys region that surrounds it.
+This is the cultural, geographical and political center of the state, filled with pre-Hispanic ruins, Baroque churches and monasteries, indigenous markets and villages devoted to various crafts.
+Its historic colonial center is a

-The largest and most important archeological site is Monte Alban, a 2,500-year-old Zapotec city built atop a mountain outside Oaxaca City.
-It was capital of the Zapotec empire.
-Also important as an archaeological site is the ancient Zapotec center of Mitla at the eastern end of the Central Valleys which is noted for its unique ancient stone fretwork and abstract mosaics.
-Between Mitla and Monte Albán there are a number of other important archeological sites such as Yagul, Dainzú and Lambityeco.
-The most important of these three is Lambityeco, in the middle of the Tlacolula Valley.
-It was occupied from 600 BCE to 800 CE and coincides with Monte Alban.
-Yagul is a ceremonial center on the side of a mountain.
+Archaeology is a big draw for Oaxaca, which hosts ancient ruins of the Zapotec and Mixtec civilizations that date back as far as 1800 BC.
+Monte Albán is a 2,500-year-old capital of the Zapotec empire built atop a mountain outside Oaxaca City.
+The ancient Zapotec center of Mitla at the eastern end of the Central Valleys, thought to be one of the earliest places where humans developed agriculture, is noted for its unique ancient stone fretwork and abstract mosaics.
+Between Mitla and Monte Albán are a number of other important sites.
+Lambityeco was occupied from 600 BCE to 800 CE and coincides with Monte Alban.
+Yagul was a mountainside ceremonial center with a prehistoric cave, also a

 Do

-Oaxaca is an ideal destination for active travelers, especially those who love outdoor activities.
-The whole state is mountainous, covered by the Sierra Madre Sur, with miles of backcountry areas criss crossed by deep ravines.
+[edit]The whole state is mountainous, covered by the Sierra Madre Sur, with miles of backcountry areas criss-crossed by deep ravines.
 One of the best places to hike and mountain climb is the Tehuacán-Cuicatlán Biosphere Reserve, a UNESCO Biosphere Reserve high up in the mountains with a desert climate that's perfect for cacti, the area's most famous type of vegetation.

 Ecotourists who prefer coastal sealife can visit hundreds of miles of coastline that feature lagoons, mangroves, and isolated beaches free of resort hotels, commercial enterprises, or people of any sort.
 Lagunas de Chacahua National Park is known for its mangrove, birdwatching, and three species of sea turtle who hatch their young on its beaches.
 If you're interested in a mix of marine species and land species, head to the resort area of Huatulco, which is also a national park and biosphere reserve.

-Adrenaline seekers will find lots to do in Oaxaca, including:
+Adrenaline seekers will find lots to do, including:

-• Surfing - Oaxaca's Pacific coast is famous among surfers for its laid-back beach towns and its variety of great surfing conditions.
-A couple of Oaxaca's most famous surf destinations are Zipolite and Mazunte, though even a non-touristic town like Salina Cruz has a surprising number of surf shops, hostals, and surf instructors (not to mention some tasty waves)
+- Surfing - Oaxaca's Pacific coast is famous among surfers for its laid-back beach towns and its variety of great surfing conditions.
+A couple of Oaxaca's most famous surf destinations are Zipolite and Mazunte, though even a non-touristic town like Salina Cruz has a surprising number of surf shops, hostals, and surf instructors (not to mention some tasty waves).
+Puerto Escondido attracts international surfers to Zicatela Beach, where an annual surfing competition is held.

 Eat